dekuNukem/hirc/README.md

-A very simple command line IRC client for Twitch chats.
+A very simple command line IRC client for Twitch chat.

 ## Usage

-* go to [https://twitchapps.com/tmi/](https://twitchapps.com/tmi/) and get our oauth
+* go to [https://twitchapps.com/tmi/](https://twitchapps.com/tmi/) and get your oauth
 * put your username and oauth into the beginning of hirc.py
 * `python3 hirc.py channel`